-C13 Free:

-C17

-No

-C13 Reduced:
+C13 Free: C13 Reduced:

-C13 Yes No
+Yes No

-C13 Can on-line application fee be

-waived for applicants with X
+Can on-line application fee be waived for applicants with financial need? х

-financial need?

-C14 Application closing date
+Application closing date

-C14 Yes No
+Yes No

-C14 Does your institution have an

-application closing date? Х
+Does your institution have an application closing date? х

-C14 Application closing date (fall): 1/15 -
+Application closing date (fall): 1/15

-C14 Priority date: 10/15
+Priority date: 10/15

+vaived for applicants with financial need?
+Application closing date Does your institution have an application closing date?
+Application closing date (fall): Can on-line application fee be valved for applicants with financial x leed?
+Application closing date Does your institution have an application closing date?
+Application closing date (fall): 1/15

 C15 Yes No

-C15 Are first-time, first-year students accepted for terms other than .,
+Are first-time, first-year students accepted for terms other than the v

-the fall?
-X
+fall? ^

-C16 Notification to applicants of admission decision sent (fill in one only)
+Notification to applicants of admission decision sen

-• • • Treatment to approaming or assi

-C16 On a rolling basis beginning
+C16 On a rolling basis beginning (date):

-(date): 15-Dec
+D (1.1.)

 By (date):

-C16 Other:
+C16 Other: 12/1 Early

+4/1 Regular

-C17 Reply policy for admitted applicants (fill in one only)
+C17 Reply policy for admitted application nts (fill in one only)

-C17 Must reply by (date):
+C17 Must reply by (date): 5/1

 C17 No set date:

 C17 Must reply by May 1 or within

-weeks if notified
+weeks if notified thereafter

-thereafter

 C17 Other:

-C17 Deadline for housing deposit (MM I/DD):
+C17 Deadline for housing deposit (MM/D D):

 C17 Amount of housing deposit:

-C17 Refundable if student does not en
+C17 Refundable if student does not enro II?

 C17 Yes, in full

-Yes, in part

-C17 Refundable if student does not en Yes, in full roll?
+C17 Yes, in part

+C17 No